rackerlabs/support-how-to/style-guidelines.md

 - If more than one method exists for completing an action, document only one method, usually the most efficient or preferred method.

-#### Example: Create a cluster

-1. Log in to the [Carina Control Panel](https://app.getcarina.com/?_ga=1.19747704.1992129593.1447799312).

-2. On the Clusters page, click **Add Cluster**.

-3. On the Create Cluster page, enter a name for the cluster.
-For example, `mycluster`.

-4. To scale your cluster, select **Enable Autoscale**.

-    For more information, see [Autoscaling resources in Carina](https://getcarina.com/docs/reference/autoscaling-carina/).

-5. Click **Create Cluster**.

-    After a few moments, your cluster reaches a status of **active**.

 ### Use consistent text formatting

 Certain text should be formatted differently from the surrounding text to designate a special meaning or to make the text stand out to the user.
 Usually this formatting is accomplished by applying a different font treatment (such as bold, italics, or monospace).

 The following table covers the most common items that should be formatted.
-For more detailed formatting information, see the [Text formatting](https://github.com/rackerlabs/docs-rackspace/blob/master/doc/style-guide/m-z-style-guidelines.md#text-formatting) section of the complete style guide.
+For more detailed formatting information, see the [Text formatting](http://rackerlabs.github.io/docs-rackspace/style-guide/m-z-style-guidelines.html#text-formatting) section of the complete style guide.

 Text item | Treatment | Example
 --- | --- | ---